legend-exp/remage/docs/manual/output.md

 ## Selection of output schemes

-Adding a sensitive detector of any type will add the corresponding main output scheme to the list of active output schemes.
+Adding a sensitive detector of any type (see {ref}`manual-geometry-register-sens-det`) will add the corresponding main output scheme to the list of active output schemes.

 Additional output schemes might be used for **filtering output**.
 Optional